BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-20-7x-faster-rails-development-server.md

 ## What about that memory leak?

 Those fixes mitigated the memory leak that was slowing down Garbage Collection.
-After 250 requests, it would take about 30 seconds to serve a page and its assets - the fixes we introduced brought that number down to 2 seconds. **15x speed up!**
+After 250 requests, it would take about 30 seconds to serve a page and its assets -- the fixes we introduced brought that number down to 2 seconds. **15x faster!**

 ![Chart response time after 250 requests](/images/posts/2015/apr/perf-chart-250-requests.png)

-## Measure it, spot it, fix it, make it better, faster, stronger
+## Measure it, spot it, fix it = make it better, faster, stronger

-We've been able to spot and fix bottlenecks one after the other until the performance were ok.
+We've been able to spot and fix bottlenecks, one after the other, until the performance was okay.
 Rack Mini Profiler and Flame Graph helped us a bunch to find bottlenecks.
 In the end, this process was pretty straightforward.

 It took us a couple of days to make this application 7 times faster on average in dev environment.
-Knowing that 10 developers work on it full time...
-I let you do the math!
+Knowing that 10 developers worked on it full-time...
+I'll let you do the math!